-Branch and School Competitions: Each branch community will have different needs in response to COVID, and for this reason we suggest that branches consider which of these options is best for their schools and for their branch competition.
-Technical information and resources are available in this book and will be available on our website:
+Branch and School Competitions: Each branch community will have different needs in response to waves and variants of COVID, and for this reason we suggest that branches consider which of these options is best for their schools and for their branch competition.
+Branches may choose not to request recordings of student performances however, all Branch Champions must submit a recording of their performance on their Winner Packets for participation in the People's Choice Award.